-A group of scientists, led by Dr. Nir Barzilai at Albert Einstein College of Medicine, recently announced they are seeking funding for a clinical trial—the first of its kind— aimed at delaying and preventing many diseases associated with old age.
-The TAME trial (or Targeting Aging with Metformin) will test the drug metformin in older adults who either have cancer, heart disease or cognitive impairment or are at risk for these diseases.
+Dr. Nir Barzilai at Albert Einstein College of Medicine recently announced that he and colleagues are seeking funding for a clinical trial—the first of its kind— aimed at delaying and preventing many diseases associated with old age.
+The TAME trial (or Targeting Aging with Metformin) will test the drug metformin in older adults who either have cancer, heart disease, or cognitive impairment or are at risk for these diseases.
 The goal is to treat 3,000 volunteers aged 70 to 80 years for 5 to 7 years and see if their development of other diseases is delayed.
-If successful, this would be the first demonstration in humans that a single drug can delay the onset of multiple age-related diseases and, indeed, may indicate that metformin actually slows human aging.
+If successful, this would be the first demonstration in humans that a single drug can delay the onset of multiple age-related diseases and may indicate that metformin actually slows human aging.

 Metformin has been in use for 60 years to treat diabetes.
 It has a good safety record and is the first-line treatment for type II diabetes.
 It works by reducing glucose production in the liver and increasing the body’s sensitivity to insulin.
-Metformin extends lifespan and lowers the risk of age-related diseases in experimental mice, worms and flies.
+Studies show that metformin extends lifespan and lowers the risk of age-related diseases in experimental mice, worms, and flies.
 And preliminary results from human observational studies suggest people with diabetes who take metformin may see similar benefits.

-For now, though, the researchers still need to raise about $50 million, no small task considering metformin is a generic drug, which often lessens investment enthusiasm by pharmaceutical companies.
-If the trial does move forward and is successful, it may well change how we think about and treat age-related diseases.
-Even if we can’t swim laps in the fountain of youth, maybe we can still dip our toes in.
+For now, the researchers need to raise about $50 million to conduct the TAME trial.
+If it does move forward and is successful, the trial could fundamentally change how we think about and treat age-related diseases.
+Even if we can’t swim laps in the fountain of youth, we might still dip our toes in.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.